FreeCAD/FreeCAD-library/Electronics Parts/Motors/DC motor/README.md

 ##  FAULHABER 2342L-012CPR

-This is a very detailed FAULHABER 2342L-012CPR motor model created just to celebrate therelease of [FreeCAD 0.20](https://wiki.freecadweb.org/Release_notes_0.20) =P
+This is a very detailed FAULHABER 2342L-012CPR motor model created just to celebrate the release of [FreeCAD 0.20](https://wiki.freecadweb.org/Release_notes_0.20) =P
 **Note**: You can open this model in FreeCAD but to be able to modify the *fasteners* and the *gears* you will need to download the [Fasteners_Workbench](https://wiki.freecadweb.org/Fasteners_Workbench) and the [FCGear_Workbench](https://wiki.freecadweb.org/FCGear_Workbench), dowload them using the [Std_AddonMgr](https://wiki.freecadweb.org/Std_AddonMgr).

 Check this video of the motor showcasing FreeCAD: https://youtu.be/-KUMqJL786w